 Sounds obvious but sometimes we buy items because we’re inspired by someone else’s Instagram feed.
 Sure their Detox Omega-3 Salmon bowl looks inspiring but when it comes down to it, you don’t really like salmon.
 You’ll waste less food if you’re honest with yourself about your likes and dislikes.

 5. Plan your meals with an open refrigerator, not a recipe book.

 When we follow recipes we buy specific ingredients, ignoring what we have on hand and throwing away items we don’t use.
 Instead, try looking in your fridge for something that may expire soon and using that ingredient to inspire a meal.

 6. Buy mostly neutral foods that pair with a variety of cuisines, then add a few pops of flavour.

 We’re more likely to waste foods that serve only one purpose.
 Stocking your kitchen is like building a wardrobe; buy mostly neutral items like whole grains, long-life vegetables, and high-quality proteins.
 Then choose just a few bold flavours at a time like fresh herbs or gourmet cheeses to make your meals taste amazing.

 7. Keep your pantry stocked.

-Having a pantry stocked with items that have a long shelf-life like grains, beans, oils, and vinegar means you’ll only need to add a few fresh items to the mix on a weekly basis.
+Having a pantry stocked with items that have a long shelf life like grains, beans, oils, and vinegar means you’ll only need to add a few fresh items to the mix weekly.
 Having a full pantry and fewer fresh items means less food will go to waste yet you’ll always have something for dinner.